Welcome from the Chair

 Both disciplines also foster an understanding of diversity, why it exists, what processes sustain it, and the advantages of a plural society.
 Further, each discipline explores the meaning of social justice, exposing the roots of discrimination and bias cross-culturally in issues such as socioeconomic status, gender, and ethnicity in many social contexts.
 Finally, both anthropology and sociology encourage participation in social life.
 Every Fordham graduate should take part in the democratic process, not just those who assume future positions of leadership.
 The socio-cultural knowledge and understanding you derive from departmental major studies will help you make just and informed choices in both personal decisions and policy-making that are inclusive, fair, and supportive of all people around the world.

-Dr. O. Hugh Benavides
+Dr. O. Hugo Benavides

 Professor of Anthropology and Chair